Volunteer With Us

-Richmond Family Place has volunteers working with us for years, months, weeks, days, and sometimes for only an hour or two.
-Regardless of the length of time they are with us, each person has left their unique imprint on the Family Place community and has helped us to grow and thrive.
+Richmond Family Place has volunteers who work with us for varying length of time with a minimum of six months (with the exception of special events).
+Regardless of the length of time they are with us, each person has left their unique imprint on our community and has helped us to grow and thrive.
+Take a look at the available positions below and complete the Volunteer Application Form when ready.

 Current Positions